revilooliver/cut4mitigation/README.md

-# Polynomially scalable application of circuit cutting to quantum error mitigation
+#Classical simulators as quantum error mitigators via circuit cutting

-Github repo for the paper.
+Github repo for the paper Classical simulators as quantum error mitigators via circuit cutting.

-Tested with the latest Qiksit version 0.39.0 supermarq version 0.0.4
+Tested with the latest Qiksit version 0.39.0